Pradyumniitism/supply_chain_analysis/README.md

-Here’s a detailed README file description for your GitHub project:

----

 # Supply Chain Analysis

 This repository contains a comprehensive analysis of a supply chain dataset using Python, `pandas`, and `plotly` for data manipulation and visualization.
 The analysis covers various aspects of the supply chain, including product pricing, revenue generation, sales distribution, shipping carriers, defect rates, and more.